 On Christmas morning all over Ireland, there will be countless people thanking their lucky stars.
-Not because they're looking forward to presents, or Christmas dinner, although I’m sure both are appealing.
-No, rather it is because they know that once Christmas arrives they no longer have to suffer the wrath of a vicious 12 Pubs of Christmas hangover.
+Not because they're looking forward to presents or Christmas dinner, although I’m sure both are appealing.
+No, rather it is because they know that once Christmas arrives they no longer have to suffer the wrath of a vicious Twelve Pubs of Christmas hangover.
 Santacon may be turning many places in the US into a drunken mess this weekend, but as per usual, the Irish come out on top in terms of how to properly have the craic this Christmas time.

-For anyone not familiar with the 12 Pubs of Christmas, it is essentially an extended bar crawl.
-Over the course of an evening you, along with your brothers and sisters-in-indulgence, visit 12 bars and attempt to have a drink in every one.
+For anyone not familiar with the Twelve Pubs of Christmas, it is essentially an extended bar crawl.
+Over the course of an evening you, along with your brothers and sisters-in-indulgence, visit twelve bars and attempt to have a drink in every one.

-Anyone who thinks that the hardest thing about the night is to drink 12 pints should think again – it is abiding by all of the different rules in each pub that is the true challenge.
-The rules of the 12 Pubs vary from one group to another, but all are surely in agreement that it is the rules that create all of the fun and mischief on the night.
+Anyone who thinks that the hardest thing about the night is to drink twelve pints should think again – it is abiding by all of the different rules in each pub that is the true challenge.
+The rules of the Twelve Pubs vary from one group to another, but all are surely in agreement that it is the rules that create all of the fun and the mischief on the night.
 A common list of rules for the 12 Pubs would include:

 1. No drinking with your right hand in the first pub.